camillarees/camillarees.github.io-reading-notes/read-05-design-webpages-with-CSS.md

 2. Internal CSS
 3. Inline CSS

-External CSS, With an external style sheet, you can change the look of an entire website by changing just one file!
+An external style sheet (external CSS) allows you to change the look of an entire website by changing just one file!
-Each HTML page must include a reference to the external style sheet file inside the <link> element, inside the head section.
+Each HTML page must include a reference to the external style sheet file inside the link element, inside the head section.

-For example, external styles are defined within the <link> element, inside the <head> section of an HTML page:
+For example, external styles are defined within the link element, inside the head section of an HTML page:

 ```
 <!DOCTYPE html>